ossf/wg-securing-software-repos/docs/package-yanking-policies.md

 Last updated: March 2025

 In 2016 after a dispute about the naming of an open source package, a maintainer deleted all the packages he had published to npm, including a small package called `left-pad`.
 Although `left-pad` was only about a dozen lines of code, it had impressive reach.
 Prior to removal, it had over 15 million downloads and was used by thousands of open source projects--including many that are critical to the npm ecosystem.
 The deletion of `left-pad` caused build failures for projects large and small and rendered a large portion of the internet unnavigable.
-Npm made the decision to republish the package,
+Npm made the decision to republish the package.

 After the `left-pad` incident, npm updated their package deletion policy to prevent similar failures and other package managers followed suit.
 In the over 9 years since the incident, package managers have continued to adjust their package deletion policies to balance the sometimes competing interests of open source maintainers, open source consumers, and the package ecosystem itself.